Snowshoeing

 Wildlife opportunities.

 Moose are almost always around and don’t mind photographers.
 The deep snow and ice of the winter of 2022 hit the population hard.
 However, we can always find some.
 Bison can be seen reliably.
-The Macomb caribou herd has spent much of this winter near the highway and have been readily visible from the highway system.
+The Macomb caribou herd has spent much of the winter of 2023/2024 near the highway was readily visible from the road.
 Coyotes, fox and various grouse may be seen.
 Do not expect to see a wolf……unless luck is with you! text 907-750-2619 for more information

 moose tour photos.jpg